pesoproject-exp/pesoproject-exp.github.io/_ecosystem/community.md

 ---
 layout: page
-title: To be determined
+title: PESO Collaboration Strategy
-description: TBD
+description: PESO Collaboration Strategy
 ---

-# PESO Collaboration Strategy

 Through collaborations, PESO proposes to provide the following:
 - Software stacks and infrastructure that provide software teams with testing, hardening, integration, distribution, and intermediate user support of their product, either as the final destination for their product, an early-access staging environment for pre-release versions of their product, or both.
 Specific support includes: